 Examples of Akio's work can be found in the Carnegie Institute Art Museum (Pittsburgh), the Victoria & Albert Museum (London), the Kansas City Art Institute, the Los Angeles County Museum, the Rhode Island School of Design Museum, and the Tacoma Art Museum, among others.
 In 2006, the Arizona State University Art Museum created a touring "mid-career survey" of Akio's work, Between Clouds of Memory.
 The exhibit was shown at the Tacoma Art Museum in 2006; the UW's Henry Art Gallery presented Akio Takamori: The Laughing Monks that same year.

 Akio passed away from cancer in January 2017.
-The Seattle Times published this wonderful obituary following his death.
+The Seattle Times published this touching obituary following his death.

 We are proud to have two of Akio Takamori's works in the Allen Center.
 His Boy in Yellow Sweater stands calmly in the CSE reception area on the first floor, while his Young Woman in White Dress (made specially for the Allen Center) greets people on the Silverberg Stair.